junyu-w/corgi/README.md

 ```
 corgi exec [with or without options]
 ```
-and you will be presented an interactive interface for you to fuzzy-find your snippet (To enable this feature, see )
+and you will be presented an interactive interface for you to fuzzy-find your snippet (To enable this feature, see [installation instruction](#install-a-fuzzy-finder))
 <img src="images/corgi-fuzzy-select.gif" width="700">